 The building is the first major teaching center built on the Charles River Campus in over 50 years.

 Project: Boston University Center for Computing and Data Sciences Building

-The Boston University Center for Computing & Data Sciences, a 19-story, nearly 350,000 square foot building, will be the tallest building on campus at 297 feet high.
-It will house the Mathematics, Statistics, and Computer Science Departments along with the Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
+This 19-story, nearly 350,000 square foot building, is the tallest building on campus at 297 feet high.
 Designed by the Toronto architectural firm KPMB Architects, the building’s iconic form resembling a stack of books will feature a series of terraced platforms, intended for small-group interactions and green technologies to advance BU’s Climate Action Plan and to account for the risks posed by increases in sea level and climate change.

 An enormous tower crane casts a long shadow over Comm Ave as construction on the 19-story, 300-feet-plus tall BU Center for Computing & Data Sciences, at the corner of Comm Ave and Granby Street, hums along.
 “The main purpose of the tower crane is for the installation of the structural steel superstructure,” says Chris Kenney, Compass Project Management senior project manager, and it will also load materials, walls, and concrete into the building.
 In place until January 2022, he says, it should not impact pedestrian or vehicular traffic.
 The center, scheduled to open in 2022, will house BU’s mathematics and statistics and computer science departments and the Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
 A time-lapse camera will record the construction.
 Photo by Cydney Scott.

 This project was originally awarded to Compass which is now part of The Vertex Companies, LLC.